-Summer’s higher temperatures sees crappie usually sitting a little deeper where jigs and soft plastics are a good way to reach them.
+Summer’s higher temperatures sees crappie usually sitting a little deeper where jigs and plastics are a good way to reach them.

 Fall sees crappie at their most aggressive and keen to take lures sitting in the upper part of the water column.

 Crappie is one species for which fishing is particularly productive in winter, when they tend to school up.
-A very slow retrieve works best in winter and when you cat one, keep honed in on the same spot as there will likely be more around (see our guide to ice fishing sonar and flashers).
+A very slow retrieve works best when ice fishing in winter and when you catch one, keep honed in on the same spot as there will likely be more around (see our guide to ice fishing sonar and flashers).
 They are a schooling fish as anyone who fishes with a fish finder knows – you can often see decent schools of crappie on your sonar.